 All research involving animals submitted for publication must be approved by an ethics committee with oversight of the facility in which the studies were conducted.

 Australasian Psychiatry conforms to the ICMJE requirement that clinical trials are registered in a WHO-approved public trials registry at or before the time of first patient enrolment as a condition of consideration for publication.
-The trial registry name and URL, and registration number must be included at the end of the abstract.
+However, consistent with the AllTrials campaign, retrospectively registered trials wil be considered if the justification for late registration is acceptable The trial registry name and URL, and registration number must be included at the end of the abstract.

 The relevant EQUATOR Network reporting guidelines should be followed depending on the type of study.
 For example, all randomized controlled trials submitted for publication should include a completed CONSORT flow chart as a cited figure and the completed CONSORT checklist should be uploaded with your submission as a supplementary file.
 Systematic reviews and meta-analyses should include the completed PRISMA flow chart as a cited figure and the completed PRISMA checklist should be uploaded with your submission as a supplementary file.
 The EQUATOR wizard can help you identify the appropriate guideline.